coxmediagroup/developer-3-skills-test/README.md

 Deliver a simple web application which provides the following 3 features:

 1. Simple user registration and sign in functionality
-2. An unbeatable tic-tac-toe game that authenticated users can lose against the computer via the web interface
+2. An unbeatable tic-tac-toe game that authenticated users can lose against the computer via a web interface
 3. A simple game stats page for users to view their rank among fellow tic-tac-toe losers

 Design Principles